twosixlabs/macrocoaster/README.md

 By default, the macropad comes with (roughly) [this layout](./firmware/keymaps/default/keymap.c):
 ![](./images/keymap_default.png)

+# Notes
+To put the KB2040 into programming mode, with the USB port oriented up, hold the bottom left button down, and then press the right and release the left.
+As documented [here](https://golem.hu/guide/kmk-firmware/)

 ## Customization (WIP)
 Almost all customization will be done in the [`keymap.c`](./firmware/keymaps/default/keymap.c) file.